What taxes (if any) are payable by the owner of real estate on a recurring basis and can these be reduced or offset in any way?

 Different taxes will apply depending on the circumstances of the individual partners, members, beneficiaries or units holders (as the case may be); for example relevant circumstances include:

-It should be noted from 6 April 2020, non-UK tax resident companies will become subject to UK corporation tax on profits and gains made from the ownership of UK real estate.
-From that date non-UK companies will be taxable in the same way as UK companies (see below).
+Non-UK tax resident companies are subject to UK corporation tax on profits and gains made from the ownership of UK real estate in the same way as UK companies (see below).

-If the property is held by a UK tax resident company, the company will be subject to UK corporation tax on any income or gains from the property at a current rate of up to 19%.
-It is intended that the rate will drop to 17% from April 2020.
+If the property is held by a UK tax resident company, the company will be subject to UK corporation tax on any income or gains from the property at a current rate of 19%, scheduled to rise to 25% from 1 April 2023 (when a lower rate will still apply to companies with profits of less than £250,000).

 To reduce or offset taxable income, any person liable to UK tax on the ownership of real estate in England or Wales may also be able to claim a depreciation allowance on certain types of building and on certain types of plant and machinery which are installed within buildings.
 In the UK, this is known as a “capital allowance”.